alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 ### Perfect Timing Fallacy: You're waiting for the perfect time.

-You think that it would be easier if some other events happens first.
+You think that it would be easier if some other events happen first.

 If you know for sure this is the case and there is no problem delaying it, then good, wait by doing something else in the meanwhile.
 But if it's not sure and it's not in your control then it's just an excuse.